ComScore

 Blundstone

-These rugged Chelsea boots come with an anatomically designed, shock-absorbing extra XRD footbed, which basically just means they'll have you more than prepared for a full day of walking, standing and exploring.
+These rugged Chelsea boots come with an anatomically designed, shock-absorbing extra XRD footbed, which basically just means they’ll have you more than prepared for a full day of walking, standing and exploring.
 Front and back tabs make them easy to get on or off, plus the leather upper is water-resistant, making this Australian staple a stylish option for rainy days.
 “I love my Blundstones because they are a great year-round boot,” says PureWow Director of Affiliate Strategy Pamela Masin.
 I wear them in the winter even when there’s a few inches of snow on the ground, throughout spring and fall as my casual everyday boot and even in the summer walking through muddy trails or easy hikes.
 Since they already have a distressed look, I’m not worried about being too precious with these shoes — they’re meant to be a hardworking boot!
-That being said, I do like how I can easy they are to clean with a brush or damp cloth.”
+That being said, I do like how easy they are to clean with a brush or damp cloth.”
 What more could a gal ask for?

 Fast Facts

-• Material: leather upper, elastic side-panels, polyurethane midsole and outsole
+• Material: leather upper, polyurethane sole

 • Heel Height: n/a

-• Size Range: 4 to 14 (half sizes available)
+• Size Range: US 4 to 14

 Most Comfortable Boots for Wide Widths

-9. Hush Puppies Amelia Chelsea Boots
+6. Hush Puppies Amelia Chelsea Boots

 What We Like